Tameka Yallop: International career

 At the 2018 AFC Women's Asian Cup Yallop appeared in three games for Australia.
 The Matildas advanced to the Final where they lost 1–0 to Japan.
 Australia qualified for the 2019 FIFA Women's World Cup.

 Yallop was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.

+On 4 June 2024, Yallop was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic games selection.